Prasana-sys/ysz_phSensor_Xiao_nRF52840/README.md

 [Link to webapp](https://prasana-sys.github.io/ysz_phSensor_Xiao_nRF52840/)

+## Features
+- Reads analog voltage from a pH sensor and reference electrode
+- Stores measurements on external QSPI Flash memory
+- Supports BLE communication for wireless data transfer to a web app
+- Configurable measurement intervals and deployment modes
+- Low-power standby using `sd_power_system_off()`

 ## How to compile and use
 Download Arduino IDE 2.3.5 (or higher)
 Delete local SdFat library that comes pre-installed with Arduino IDE